 Sierscote, or Syerscote, two and a half miles NNE of Tamworth, is a township of 480 acres and 48 souls.
 This estate was anciently a prebend of Tamworth, but now belongs to Joseph Earp, Esq, who has a pleasant mansion here.
 The other dwellings are merely a few cottages.

 Wiggington is a village one and a half miles N of Tamworth, comprising within its township 3700 acres and 860 inhabitants, and the hamlets of Comberford, two miles NNW, and Coton and Hopwas, from one to two miles W of Tamworth.
 The Hon Mrs Howard is lady of the manor of Hopwas, and owner of the large mills at Comberford, but the greater part of the township belongs to Thomas Ashworth, Esq, and several other proprietors.
 Wiggington Lodge, a neat mansion, is the seat of Sir Charles Mansfield Clarke, MD, who was created a baronet in 1831, and lived in Norfolk till 1845.
 Comberford Hall is the pleasant seat of William Tongue, Esq.
 Alder Mills, on the Tame, half a mile W of Tamworth, are now occupied by C Fisher & Co, paper manufacturers and stainers.

-Fazeley formed a chapelry to Tamworth parish and details of the church can be found on the Fazeley page.
+Fazeley was a chapelry to Tamworth and details can be found on the Fazeley